Olney Theatre Center: History

 In 1952, C.Y.
 Stephens invited Father Hartke to come to Olney for a meeting where he was asked to take over the theater.
 The two negotiated, and Father Hartke took over management of the property under his nonprofit touring company's umbrella.
 Stephens agreed not to charge Players, Inc. rent, and to reimburse them up to a $10,000 loss.
 Father Hartke then moved Players, Inc. to Olney to establish a summer theater.

 After losses in 1953 and 1954, which Stephens underwrote, the decision was made to produce only five plays in 1955.
 Despite much critical success, Olney still sustained a loss of $3,495.61 in 1955.
 Consequently, Father Hartke asked William H. Graham Sr. to serve as Olney Theatre's general manager.
 His work, combined with the directorial talents of Robert Moore, Leo Brady, and Jim Waring drew large audiences, favorable reviews, and resulted in a profit of nearly $7,000 in 1956.

 In 1960, after the production of Rashomon, directed by Robert Moore, Stephens told Father Hartke that he had decided to give him the theater.
 Stephens gradually transferred all of the property's stock to Players.
 Father Hartke became the corporation's president, a position he held for 33 years.

 Governor Blair Lee recognized Olney Theatre as the official State Summer Theater of Maryland in July 1978.

 Father Hartke died in 1986.
-The next year, Maryland State Arts Council designated Olney a "major arts organization", making it the only arts institution outside of Baltimore to hold such status at the time.
+The next year, Maryland State Arts Council designated Olney a "major arts organization", making it the only arts institution in the state outside of Baltimore to hold such status at the time.
 The theater was producing five three-week productions per season, primarily from May to September.

 In 1991, Olney Theatre began a capital campaign to match a $625,000 state grant.
 The money was to be used for much needed improvements to the facilities and to realize Father Hartke's goal of operating year-round.

 Olney Theatre added two shows to its 1993 season, and it began production in April and ending around late October.
 A scene shop and a costume shop were added to the mainstage building.
 Prior sets were built outside, and costumes were built on the Crawford House porch.